helgeho/ArchiveSpark/docs/EnrichFuncs.md

 At the same time, they are used as pointers to the location of the corresponding information within an ArchiveSpark record.
 Multiple Enrich Functions can be chained to allow flexible pipelines of data derivation and extraction.

-These Enrich Functions become available with the following import: `import de.l3s.archivespark.enrich.functions._`
+These Enrich Functions become available with the following import: `import org.archive.archivespark.enrich.functions._`

 EnrichFunc | Description
 :-------|:---